electric-eloquence/fepper/README.md

 `../04-pages-` and not `../../patterns/04-pages-`.

 ### <a id="the-backend"></a>The Backend
-Fepper can almost as easily work with a CMS backend such as Drupal or WordPress, while not requiring Apache, MySQL, or PHP.
+Fepper can very easily work with a CMS backend such as Drupal or WordPress, while not requiring Apache, MySQL, or PHP.
 Put the actual backend codebase or even just a symbolic link to the codebase into the `backend` directory.
 Then, enter the relative paths to the appropriate backend directories into `pref.yml`.